Basic Hotel and Restaurant Accounting

 • Describe procedures used to account for bonds, leases, and mortgages payable.

-• Explain why hospitality firms invest in the securities of other companies, and discuss accounting for investments
+• Explain why hospitality firms invest in the securities of other companies, and discuss accounting for investments.

 • Identify the kinds of information obtained through vertical and horizontal analyses of comparative balance sheets and comparative income statements.